di-gital/neoslug/README.md

 - Written in modern HTML and CSS
 - Friendly to as many browsers as possible, including text-based browsers

+## Expanding
+All new articles and changes to existing articles are to be done within the `drafts` directory.
+They are standard HTML files that only include the body.

 ## Generating
+`cd scripts`
+`./gensite.sh [-h] [-d DRAFTS] [-b BUILD]`

-To generate the site from the script, run the script `gensite.sh` from the `scripts` directory with the argument to a build directory.
-By default, it will be built to the directory "slug" under the root of the project itself.
+To generate the site, run the script `gensite.sh` from the `scripts` directory.
+By default, it will be built to the directory "slug" under the root of the project itself, but can be built from any source directory and built to any destination directory.